Thursday, 18 October 2007

 Considerations in Spreading

-1. Alignments of the plies
+1. Alignment of the Plies

-2. Elimination of the Fabric Flaws
+2. Elimination of Fabric Flaws

-3. Correct Ply direction
+3. Correct Ply Direction

 4. Correct Ply Tension